AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

   **Note:** You can filter for multiple tags using `and` and `or` syntax to refine the filter.

-1. Click on a device to see open the right pane that displays information for that device.
+1. To open the right pane that displays information for a device, click on the device.

 1. Click on the `Details` tab to see the edge system installed on the device and the configured components.